award

 3. Physiotherapy: Professional Support for Nerve Pain

-A physiotherapist develops a personalized plan tailored to your specific needs.
+A physiotherapist develops a personalised plan tailored to your specific needs.
 This plan focuses on managing pain, restoring muscle function, and setting realistic recovery goals to get you back to daily activities efficiently.

 Common Physiotherapy Treatments Include: